-''' var Defaults = xdc.useModule('xdc.runtime.Defaults'); var Diags = xdc.useModule('xdc.runtime.Diags'); / Disable asserts in all modules. / Defaults.common$.diags_ASSERT = Diags.ALWAYS_OFF; '''
+''' var Defaults = xdc.useModule('xdc.runtime.Defaults'); var Diags = xdc.useModule('xdc.runtime.Diags'); / Disable asserts in all modules. / Defaults.common$.diags ASSERT = Diags.ALWAYS OFF; '''

-8.5.3 Choosing a Heap Manager
+9.5.3 Choosing a Heap Manager

-SYS/BIOS provides three different heap manager implementations: HeapMem, HeapBuf, and HeapMultiBuf.
+SYS/BIOS provides several different heap manager implementations.
 Each of these has various performance trade-offs when allocating and freeing memory.
+See Section 7.8 for a detailed discussion of the trade-offs of each module.

 HeapMem can allocate a block of any size, but is the slowest of the three.
 HeapBuf can only allocate blocks of a single configured size, but is very quick.
 HeapMultiBuf manages a pool of HeapBuf instances and balances the advantages of the other two.
 HeapMultiBuf is quicker than HeapMem, but slower than HeapBuf.
+HeapMin uses minimal memory but cannot deallocate memory.